 Best for: Adventurous investors who are comfortable with the potential risks, passionate about entrepreneurship, and willing to spend time studying the businesses they invest in.

 Wait, but what about Bitcoin?

-Bitcoin has had a wild ride.
-Its value skyrocketed from $1,000 to $19,000 in 2017, often moving thousands of dollars a day.
+Bitcoin has had a wild ride, often moving thousands of dollars a day.
 And it’s been in the news constantly.
 But, as with any high-risk financial move, you shouldn’t invest unless you are willing to lose it all.
 There are no consumer protections on Bitcoin.
 If Bitcoins are lost or stolen, they are gone forever.

 That being said, if you are curious about it and want to learn how it works, you can throw in $20 or $100 to buy through a digital currency exchange or broker.
 You can read more about the cryptocurrency craze in our ultimate Bitcoin guide.